wxt-dev/wxt/docs/get-started/configuration.md

 # Configuration

 WXT's behavior can be configured via the `wxt.config.ts` file.
-In this file, you can add Vite plugins, change the directory strucutre of your project, and provide permissions or other fields to the `<outdir>/manifest.json`.
+In this file, you can add Vite plugins, change the directory strucutre of your project, and set fields on your `manifest.json`.

-However, since WXT is an opinionated framework, some things cannot be configured.

 ## Config File